grapeco/youtopus/README.md

 ```
 out
 audio
-opus(value or "")
+opus
 ```

 ## For video(example):
 ```
 out
 video
-399+251(value or "")
+399+251
 ```

-## You don't have to use this file, but it's more efficient then manualy type in cli.
-You always have a choise
+## This programm working only with args.txt.
+You don't have choise